Sarthakx67/RoboShop-Documentation/README.md

 ## 1. Project Overview

 This project is a hands-on implementation of deploying a full-stack, microservices-based e-commerce application named **RoboShop**.
-The primary goal is to demonstrate a deep, practical understanding of core DevOps principles, including infrastructure setup, configuration management, service deployment, and inter-service communication in a cloud environment.
-The project is documented in two main phases: a meticulous **Manual Deployment** and a subsequent **Automated Deployment**.
+The primary goal is to demonstrate a deep, practical understanding of core DevOps principles, including infrastructure setup, configuration management, service deployment, and inter-service communication through a meticulous **Manual Deployment** in a cloud environment.

 ## 2. Live Demo